fallwink/LZU-Auto-COVID/README.md

 3. [Add the `userinfobot` account in Telegram](https://t.me/userinfobot), and then send `/start` or any message, and it will return the ID of your account.
 Then create an actions secret with the name `TGCHATID` and the value of your account ID.

 4. Then you can test the workflow.
 If everything is normal, you can see the relevant information of the automatic reporting result on the telegram.
+If you want to push your result to another account, please repeat steps 2 and 3 on the other account, and modify `TGCHATID`.
+Use `,` to separate between IDs.

 ## Self-Configure Workflow